OneSignal/OneSignal-Unity-SDK/MIGRATION_GUIDE_v3_to_v5.md

 Logging out has the affect of reverting to a “device-scoped” user, which is the new owner of the device’s push subscription.

+To observe changes to the onesignalId or externalId you can add a custom method to the event:

+    OneSignal.User.Changed += _userStateChanged;

+    private void yourOnUserStateChangedMethod(object sender, UserStateChangedEventArgs e) {
+        ...
+    }

 ## Subscriptions